-We now move to the Right Toolbar.
-Besides the first icon, which opens a calendar with which you can look for recently used patches, all of the other icons will display some form of the Sidebar, which is a drawer-like window that opens on the right side of the Patcher Window and which contains a variety of useful tools and information.
-Open, for example, patch 01_01.maxpat (fig. 1.9), put it into edit mode, select the ezdac~ object (the little speaker), and click on the second icon (shown as the letter "i" inscribed in a circle).
+We now move to the Right Toolbar: all the icons contained in this Toolbar display some form of the Sidebar, which is a drawer-like window that opens on the right side of the Patcher Window and which contains a variety of useful tools and information.
+Open, for example, patch 01\01.maxpat (fig. 1.9), put it into edit mode, select the ezdac~ object (the little speaker), and click on the second icon (shown as the letter "i" inscribed in a circle).
 This will open the Sidebar and display the inspector for the selected object.
 (The inspector contains all of the attributes that define the appearance and the behavior of an object, and we will speak about it in great detail later in the book.)
-The third icon enables guick access to documentation about the selected object, while the fourth opens the Max Console, a window through which, as we have already learned, Max displays error messages and other useful information.
-Finally, the fifth icon can be used to access a series of interactive lessons about Max.
-At the bottom of this Toolbar, the combined Audio Meter/Gain controls can be seen, which display and control the global audio volume of the patch, as well as an Audio On/Off button, which can be used to activate or disable the production of audio signals in the patch (in exactly the same way as the ezdac~ object can).
+The third icon enables quick access to documentation about the selected object, while the fourth opens the Max Console, a window through which, as we have already learned, Max displays error messages and other useful information.